Rush Limbaugh here once again under fire from the EIB Southern Command, the well-fortified, defended, and secured EIB Southern Command.

 Don't go away.

-Rush Limbaugh from behind a golden EIB microphone.
+Rush Limbaugh from behind the Golden EIB microphone.

-All right, the Lunch Focus Group said that uh uh Huckabee blew the first question.
+The Lunch Focus Group said that Huckabee blew the first question.

 Here's the question from Chris Wallace.

-According to your study, Governor Huckabee, or our study, during your time ten years as governor, you raised taxes, net increase of a half a billion dollars.
+According to your study, Governor Huckabee, or our study, during your time 10 years as governor, you raised taxes, net increase of a half a billion dollars.

 Government's supposed to work.

-But I'm proud of the fact that I've governed and lowered taxes and did something that had never been done in my state and did it against the headwinds of a Democrat legislature that had never done it in a hundred and sixty years before.
+But I'm proud of the fact that I governed and lowered taxes and did something that had never been done in my state and did it against the headwinds of a Democrat legislature that had never done it in 160 years before.

-I think Mike Hute agreed that net net you raised taxes by half a billion dollars, is that right?
+I think Mike agreed that net net, you raised taxes by half a billion dollars.

-You know, Matt, let's talk about how stuff actually answered the question.
+You know, Mitt, let's talk about how some facts are.

 I asked you a question with one.